Cedar waxwing: Description

-Cedar waxwings are medium-sized birds approximately 6–7 in long and weighing roughly 30 g.
+Cedar waxwings are medium-sized birds around 6–7 in long and weighing roughly 30 g.
 Wingspan ranges from 8.7 to 11.8 in.
 They are smaller and browner than their close relative, the Bohemian waxwing (which breeds farther to the north and west).
 Their markings are a "silky, shiny collection of brown, gray, and lemon-yellow, accented with a subdued crest, rakish black mask, and brilliant-red wax droplets on the wing feathers."
 These droplets may be the same colour as the madrone berries they are known to eat.
-These birds' most prominent feature is this small cluster of red wax-like droplets on tips of secondary flight feathers on the wings, a feature they share with the Bohemian waxwing (but not the Japanese waxwing).
+These birds' most prominent feature is this small cluster of red, wax-like droplets on tips of secondary flight feathers on the wings, a feature they share with the Bohemian waxwing (but not the Japanese waxwing).
 These wax-like droplets are attributed to the pigmented and medullary layers of the secondary tip being surrounded by a transparent cuticle.
 The wings are "broad and pointed, like a starling's."
 The tail is typically yellow or orange depending on diet.
-Birds that have fed on berries of introduced Eurasian honeysuckles while growing tail feathers will have darker orange-tipped tail feathers.
+Birds that have fed on berries of introduced Eurasian honeysuckles while growing tail feathers have darker orange-tipped tail feathers.
 The tail is somewhat short and square-tipped.
 Adults have a pale yellow belly.
 The waxwing's crest often "lies flat and droops over the back of the head."
 It has a short and wide bill.
-The waxwing's black mask has a thin white border.
+The waxwing's black mask has a thin, white border.
 Immature birds are streaked on the throat and flanks and often do not have the black mask of the adults.
 Males and females look alike.